laravel-ready/laravel-starter/src/README.md

 - [clockwork](https://github.com/itsgoingd/clockwork): Modern debugging tool for Laravel. (debugbar alternative)
   - Navigate to `/clockwork` in your browser.

+- [debugbar](https://github.com/barryvdh/laravel-debugbar): In UI, see app metrics and logs.

 - [routes](https://github.com/TheDragonCode/pretty-routes): List all routes in one UI.
   - Navigate to `/routes` in your browser.